Top blog articles

 A peninsula does not take up a great deal of open space in a kitchen.
 However, if you have a U-shaped peninsula, it might create dead space in the corner where it meets a wall or cabinet.
 It is quite difficult to utilize the area beneath the peninsula.

 Another disadvantage is the way a peninsula limits access to the kitchen.
-You may have one or maximum two entrances — creating a problem when you have a large family of guests over for dinner.
+You may have one or a maximum of two entrances — creating a problem when you have a large family of guests over for dinner.

 Our advice: go for a perpendicular peninsula instead of a standard U-shaped one.
 It has the look of an island and requires less space to install.

 The best part is that both islands and peninsulas can be built in different sizes.
 It all depends on the space available.
-Both can double as a casual dining space or a mini bar.
+Both can double as a casual dining space or a minibar.

 Keep your kitchen remodel budget in mind when going for either an island or a peninsula.
 Do remember to hire specialists for the job.
 Especially when it comes to an island.
 The installation entails detailed wiring and plumbing.
 Usually, peninsulas do not disrupt the work triangle so there’s no need to move sinks or appliances.
 However, make sure the job is done well.